The Center for Teaching, Learning, and Research hires many Middlebury students to staff our programs.

 Working for the CTLR as a peer tutor can help prepare students for various independent and leadership roles on campus and post-Middlebury.

 The Peer Tutoring Program has tutors for nearly every subject, including foreign language, mathematics, science, and social sciences courses.
-Specific types of peer tutors include the following:
+Peer tutors work for the following programs.
+See their individual pages for how to become a tutor.
+Email firstname.lastname@example.org with questions.

 What Our Peer Tutors Say